yl2811-cmd/Showheel/wwwroot/story-engl.md

 **L177-187 Rain Shadow Dialogue** → Delete or replace with a short flight briefing dialogue.
 Anna to Milo: "We hug the wall, ride the updrafts, don't get clever."
 This establishes the flight plan in one sentence, without explaining the meteorological principles.

 **L386-389 Ending** → Replace with: Anna is alone on the deck, the wind blows from the south (a subtle hint of dampness on the windward side), the engine vibrates beneath her feet.
 Do not look south.
 Do not hint at the appearance of Orun.
 A quiet ending—"She closed the hatch.
 Tomorrow's path awaits in the darkness."
-Or a similar low-key, closer version.
+Or a similar low-key, closer ending.

 ### Retain (without changing a single word)